View Askewniverse: Clerks III (2022)

-Following the release of Clerks II, Smith reported that, for several years after, a script was finished but production was delayed in favor of other projects.
-By February 2017, he announced via his social media page that development had stopped, and the film would not be made, when Jeff Anderson dropped out of the project.

-By September 2019, Smith announced that he had scrapped the previous draft, and had begun working a whole new script for the project.
-The filmmaker confirmed that many of the creatives from the previous films would return, including Jason Mewes, Jeff Anderson and Brian O'Halloran.
-The new Clerks III would follow Dante and Randal, after surviving a heart attack, making a movie at the store.
-The plot was initially conceived for a film adaptation of Clerks: The Animated Series titled Clerks: Sell Out.
-Principal photography began on August 2, 2021, in Red Bank, New Jersey.
-Filming wrapped on August 31, 2021.
-The film was released on September 13, 2022, by Lionsgate and Fathom Events.
+Now co-owners of the Quick Stop, Dante and Randal are staring down middle age when Randal gets the idea to make a movie about their lives behind the counter.
+With Dante reluctantly on board, the two set out to capture the absurd conversations, eccentric customers, and hard truths that have shaped their years in the store.
+What begins as a goofy project turns into a chaotic but heartfelt look at friendship, regret, and the strange poetry of clerking.

 Upcoming

 Twilight of the Mallrats (TBA)

-On March 12, 2015, Kevin Smith confirmed that Mallrats 2 was being written and was slated to begin shooting in May 2016.
+On March 12, 2015, Smith confirmed that Mallrats 2 was being written and was slated to begin shooting in May 2016.
 In April 2015, Smith announced that Mallrats 2 would be his next film, instead of Clerks III as originally intended, and would begin production the following year.
-In January 2020, Smith announced that development on Mallrats 2 has started up again, under a new title Twilight of the Mallrats.
+In January 2020, Smith announced that development on Mallrats 2 had started up again, under a new title, Twilight of the Mallrats.
+It was planned that Mallrats star Shannen Doherty would reprise her role in the sequel; however, she died in July 2024.
+A few months later, however, Smith suggested that the sequel could still be made, reframed as a tribute to Doherty.